lyzhang0113/mrz-scanner-docs-js/codegallery/helloworld/index.md

 </html>
 ```

+## Live Demo

+For the best demonstration of the full capabilities of the MRZ Scanner JavaScript Edition, please visit the [official Dynamsoft MRZ Scanner JavaScript demo](https://demo.dynamsoft.com/mrz-scanner/).
+Please note that this demo is more sophisticated than the Hello World implementation, so if you are curious about it, please visit the [Demo]({{ site.codegallery }}demo/index.html) section of the code gallery.

 ## Conclusion

 As you can see, all it takes 6 lines (not counting the comments) to get the MRZ Scanner up and running!